• Skip to primary navigation

 • Hotel Hustle and AwardMapper will help you search for nearby loyalty program hotels.
 Hotel Hustle will also tell you which hotels have award availability for the nights you want to stay.

-• Radisson Hotels: Country Inns & Suites, Park Inn, Park Plaza, Radisson, Radisson Blu, and more.
-I’m a big fan of the Radisson Rewards loyalty program and have had many fantastic stays.
+• Radisson Hotels: Country Inn & Suites, Park Inn, Park Plaza, Radisson, Radisson Blu, and more.
+I’m a big fan of Radisson Blu hotels and have had many fantastic stays.

-• IHG: InterContinental, Holiday Inn Express, Crowne Plaza, and more.
+• IHG: InterContinental, Holiday Inn Express, Crowne Plaza, Kimpton, and more.
 IHG is an easy program to earn and use points.
-Their points break hotels for only 5k points a night are a great deal.
+Their Kimpton Hotels are all dog-friendly without any added fees.

 • Hilton Hotels: Hampton Inn, Embassy Suites, DoubleTree, and more.
-Great value for earning and using points at Hilton’s Category 1-3 hotels.
+Hilton points are easy to earn and redeem!

 • Choice Hotels: With brands like Sleep Inn, Comfort Inn, Cambria, and Quality Inn, Choice Hotels can be a great option for road trips and National Park gateway towns.
 You can even find hidden gem bargains on hotels in Europe.

-• Marriott: Now merged with Starwood, you can earn and use points from either program for hotels like Courtyard, Residence Inn, Sheraton, Westin, and much more.
+• Marriott: You can earn and use points at hotels like Courtyard, Residence Inn, Sheraton, Westin, and much more.

 Home/Apartment Accommodations:

-• HomeAway: From a ski house with friends Maine to an apartment in Barcelona for Thanksgiving, I’ve had great rental experiences with HomeAway.
+• VRBO: From a ski house with friends in Maine to an apartment in Barcelona for Thanksgiving, I’ve had great rental experiences with VRBO.
+It’s great for large family groups and has listings all over the globe.

 Flights: